You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 The Growth of the Company

-During the years Partridge operated in Guelph, it used mainly natural rubber and “gutta percha.”
+During the years the Partridge Rubber company operated in Guelph, it used mainly natural rubber and “gutta-percha.”
 The major sources were South America and Ceylon.
-Synthetic rubber was on the market but was not as commonly employed in the making of tires and tire accessories until World War II forced manufacturers to turn to more reliable materials.
+Synthetic rubber was on the market, but was not as commonly employed in the making of tires and tire accessories until World War II forced manufacturers to turn to more reliable materials.
 The specific products coming out of the Guelph facility included:

 • Tires